-Note that in accordance to the Tax Consensus, adhering Provincial governments have agreed to progressively lower some turnover tax rate over a 4-year period as well as to set forth exemptions for services that are economically used abroad.
+Note that in accordance with the Tax Consensus, adhering provincial governments have agreed to progressively lower some turnover tax rates over a four-year period as well as to set forth exemptions for services that are economically used abroad.

 Real estate tax